danielbentes/BMAD-METHOD/docs/getting-started/first-project.md

 ```
 /architect

+# v3.0 - Intelligent handoff
+# Context from PM persona is automatically transferred
+# Previous decisions and requirements are preserved
 ```

 This activates the Architect persona (Mo) for technical design.
+In v3.0, context handoffs preserve all previous work.

 ### 3.2 Create Architecture